-- First of all, Pacu serves as the collective name for any of several related species of carnivorous freshwater fish.
-These astonishing looking creatures also bear a close relationship to the piranha.
+- First of all, the short term of Pacu serves as the collective name for any of several related species of carnivorous freshwater fish.
+To no great surprise, these astonishing looking creatures also bear a close relationship to the piranha.

 - However, the primary physical differences between the two appear in dentition and physical size.
-The amazing Pacu also remains renowned for its extraordinarily unique teeth.
+In addition, the members of this equally amazing group also remain renowned for the extraordinarily unique teeth they possess.

-- Unlike its genetic relative, the piranha, its teeth develop as rather square and flat.
+- Nevertheless, unlike its genetic relative, the piranha, the teeth of the Pacu develop a most distinctive shape.
+That’s because these develop as square and flat.
 In fact, in a bizarre twist of evolution, these strongly resemble those evolved by human beings.

-- The terrifying looking fish also grows to a much greater size than its much smaller cousin the piranha Unfortunately for the completely benign species, its size makes it far more dangerous-seeming than it actually is.
+- Furthermore, the terrifying looking fish also distinguishes itself in another way.
+It grows to a much greater size than its much smaller cousin the piranha.
+Unfortunately for the completely benign species, its size makes it far more dangerous-seeming than it actually is.

-- Furthermore, despite its rather terrifying appearance, the Pacu poses no threat to humans.
-This occurs, not due to its size or dentition, but due to the specific nature of its dietary habits.
+- Additionally, despite its rather terrifying form, the Pacu actually poses no danger to humans.
+This occurs, not because of its size or dentition, but due to the specific nature of its dietary habits.
+Sadly, its numbers appear to be diminishing.

 Pacu Physical Description

-Most notably, in general terms, the Pacu basically resembles its cousin, the smaller piranha.
-That is, of course, except for the rather astonishing dentition and sheer size.
-These factors clearly set it apart from any related species.
+In purely general terms, the various forms of the Pacu basically resemble their cousin, the smaller piranha.
+That is, except for the completely astonishing dentition and sheer physical size.
+These factors clearly set these creatures apart from any related species.

-Firstly, the remarkable Pacu commonly attains a comparatively enormous length.
-That’s because the animal reaches lengths of as much as 3 ft (0.9 m).
-In addition, its weight sometimes reaches as much as 55 lb (25 kg).
+Firstly, the remarkable fish commonly attains a comparatively large length.
+In point of fact, the impressive animal reaches lengths measuring as much as 3 ft (0.9 m).
+It also achieves great mass.
+That holds true given the fact that its weight sometimes reaches as much as 55 lb (25 kg).

-Secondly, as the common name applies to several different species, coloring understandably varies between the species.
-However, colors such as gray, silver, red, and black most commonly predominate.
+Secondly, since the common name of Pacu applies to different species, coloring varies between them.
+But, a few shades appear to dominate.
+These include colors such as gray, silver, red, and black.
+The reason these most commonly predominate remains unknown.

 - Kingdom: Animalia